Agents of S.H.I.E.L.D. season 1: Marketing

-Three episodes were screened before their initial air dates: "Pilot" at San Diego Comic-Con International on July 19, 2013, "Eye Spy" at New York Comic Con on October 12, 2013, and "End of the Beginning" at Marvel's PaleyFest panel for the series on March 23, 2014.
+Three episodes were screened before their initial air dates: "Pilot" at San Diego Comic-Con on July 19, 2013, "Eye Spy" at New York Comic Con on October 12, 2013, and "End of the Beginning" at Marvel's PaleyFest panel for the series on March 23, 2014.
+In September 2013, ABC announced the weekly companion digital aftershow, Agents of S.H.I.E.L.D.: Declassified, hosted by Brett Erlich, The series aired on ABC.com, Marvel.com, WatchABC.com, and the Watch ABC app from September 24, 2013, to May 13, 2014, comprising 23 episodes..
+Three expanded installments with guests were planned for the first season for its more "provocative storylines".
+Verizon Wireless served as Declassified's sponsor and created a hub featuring the aftershow alongside "live social feeds, Twitter polling, and sharable clips and graphics".
+Verizon was also the presenting sponsor of Agents of S.H.I.E.L.D. on Watch ABC.
 Beginning with "T.A.H.I.T.I.", all episodes leading up to The Winter Soldier crossover were marketed as Agents of S.H.I.E.L.D.: Uprising.
 On March 18, 2014, ABC aired a one-hour television special titled Marvel Studios: Assembling a Universe in the place of an Agents of S.H.I.E.L.D. episode.
 The special included promotional footage for then unaired episodes of the season.